 ‘Christmas Lights’ – Coldplay

-A high-school girlfriend who was obsessed with Coldplay introduced this to me when I was in my typical high-school-boy-music-snobbery phase, and it never fails to get stuck in my head at this time of year, ever year.
+A high-school girlfriend who was obsessed with Coldplay introduced this to me when I was in my typical high-school-boy-music-snobbery phase, and it never fails to get stuck in my head at this time of year, every year.
 Bonus points for not sounding like any other Christmas songs!

 ‘So Much Wine’ – Phoebe Bridgers